How To Change Your Privacy Settings for a Safer Online Experience

 You can access your privacy settings and change multiple Microsoft apps and devices by signing into your Microsoft account.
 Simply use the link to the Microsoft account privacy controls page to make changes.

-How to change your iOS and macOS privacy settings
+How to change your Apple privacy settings

 If you decide that you don’t want Apple tracking your ad history, you can disable this setting on your iPhone or Macbook with a few easy steps.